MileHacker Logo

 • Autumn (April - May): Comfortable balance between summer heat and winter chill.

-• Less extreme temperatures than peak summer or deep winter.
+• Less extreme temperatures compared to peak season summer or deep winter.

 • Excellent balance for various activities, fewer crowds.